 How expensive is the removal of brake pads and rotors?
 Replacement of the brake pads and rotors in a small common car like a Honda Civic or a Mazda 3 may cost around $100 per axle while a Chevy Tahoe or Ford Expedition may run you $450.
 If you are replacing the rotors it is always recommended to buy only high-quality or direct OEM parts.

 A busted rotor may be the culprit.
 But it is not always the case.
 There are many factors you may have to consider when your car shakes when braking at high speeds, not rotors.
 A thorough understanding of your car would really help.
-These are the main reasons your steering wheel shakes when braking downhill:

 - Unevenly worn brake rotors